AdobeDocs/developers-animatesdk-docs/Layer_Parenting_Object/layerParenting1.md

 #### Description

-Method; It will return the layer parent at the given frame.
+Method; It will return the layer parent of the given frame.

 #### Example

-The following example gets the layer parent of the first frame of the first layer:
+The following example gets the layer parent of the first frame of the layer index 0:

 ```javascript